 The South District Plan also draws from outreach and interviews completed by the Broadway Neighborhood Center, including a set of strategies formulated as a result of community workshops and surveys conducted by that agency in (2008).
-The plan was also informed by the Broadway Neighborhood Community Assessment, a 2004 report authored by Julie A. Spears M.S.W., M.A. and Miriam J. Landsman, Ph.D., M.S.W.
+Information also came from the Broadway Neighborhood Community Assessment, a 2004 report authored by Julie A. Spears M.S.W., M.A. and Miriam J. Landsman, Ph.D., M.S.W.
 (University of Iowa School of Social Work, National Resource Center for Family Centered Practice).
 These reports represent substantial input from minorities and renters, two groups that may have been underrepresented at the community workshop.